-In matters where the Director of Community Standards, or designee has determined, based on initial inquiry, that the alleged violation(s) has the potential to result in separation from the University (i.e., suspension, degree revocation, expulsion, or group dissolution) the matter will be investigated and resolved by two investigators and sanctions will be assigned (if applicable) by a Sanctioning Panel.
+In matters where the Director of Community Standards, or designee has determined, based on initial inquiry, that the alleged violation(s) has the potential to result in separation from the University (i.e., suspension, degree revocation, expulsion, or group dissolution) the matter will be investigated and resolved by one or two investigators and sanctions will be assigned (if applicable) by a Sanctioning Panel.
+In some cases, another University office may conduct an investigation under the direction of the Office, or an outside investigator may be retained.
+All investigators are trained on applicable law and University's polices and procedures.